IzzatFirdaus/motac-irms/_documentation/Loan_System_Flow_Mk_2.md

-# ICT Loan Application System Flow (Mk.
-2.5)
+# ICT Loan Application System Flow (v4.0)

-This document outlines the complete workflow for an ICT equipment loan, detailing the key stages, primary actors, and associated code components based on the final system architecture.
+This document outlines the complete workflow for the ICT Equipment Loan module, one of the two core components of the MOTAC Integrated Resource Management System (v4.0).
+It details the key stages, primary actors, and associated code components based on the final system architecture.

 ---